hoast/hoast/README.md

 3. Modules are quick to create and allow a large portion of people to contribute.
 4. Maintenance is easier as the code base is sectioned up and simpler to follow along to.

-> Another key advantage is the environment the system has been developed in, Node.js, which utilises JavaScript the language most commonly known by web developers who this project targets with static page generation.
+> Another key advantage is the environment the system has been developed in, Node.js, which utilizes JavaScript the language most commonly known by web developers who this project targets with static page generation.

 The order in which hoast works can be broken down into three main steps.
 1. From the source directory all files are scanned.
 2. Each module manipulates the information presented.
 3. The results are written to the destination directory.

-> This tool has been inspired by [Metalsmith](https://github.com/segmentio/metalsmith#readme), the goal was to eliminate most of the dependencies and further modularize the system as well as improve readability of the code.
+> This tool has been inspired by [Metalsmith](https://github.com/segmentio/metalsmith#readme), the goal was to eliminate most of the dependencies and further modularise the system as well as improve readability of the code.

 ## Installation